A group of students sitting in a lecture room, looking at laptop screens.

 • and presentations.

-The methods of assessment on the course will be continuously reviewed to ensure that they adequately prepare students for graduate-level employment.
+The methods of assessment on the course will be continuously reviewed to ensure that they adequately prepare you for graduate-level employment.

 Study a Common First Year